 By Alaitz Aritza SEI staff presents on air quality mapping at virtual teacher training While conducting outreach for SEI’s Air Quality Education Program, I met with Dawn Castillo, a teacher on a special assignment focused on building science curriculum in the Sweetwater Union School District.
 Dawn asked if she could hold on to one of SEI’s air quality testing kits, with the hope that she might be able to interest one or two teachers at her district in participating in SEI’s air quality education program down the line.

 The curriculum Dawn requested focuses on air quality and environmental justice.
 Our team’s goal is to share this curriculum with teachers, free of charge, and give them the necessary resources to implement the curriculum in their classrooms.
 In particular, we hoped to share our air quality curriculum with teachers and students who are disproportionately impacted by poor air quality, so we were thrilled to have Dawn on board to help us recruit teachers from the Sweetwater District.
 In addition to curriculum, we also supply teachers with air quality testing kits and professional guidance for troubleshooting the equipment.
 During air quality lessons, students engage with an online mapping application to track local and regional air quality before developing an action plan to address these issues in their communities.
-By Austen Needleman Photo by Markus Spiske on Unsplash By now, many of us have experienced the impacts of climate change like wildfires, floods, drought, heat waves, storms, and more.
+By Austen Needleman By now, many of us have experienced the impacts of climate change like wildfires, floods, drought, heat waves, storms, and more.
 These experiences make it vital to talk to young people about climate change, but can also make it more challenging, as the topic is linked to traumatic experiences and anxiety.

 Here are a few tips to talk about climate change with young people in a trauma-informed way, whether you are an educator, parent or anyone else.
 Do talk about it!
 Discussing climate change is hard.
 We want to protect children from scary topics, and we may feel ill-equipped to have difficult conversations.
 But climate (mis)information is everywhere, leaving children with the impression that it is too late for action or that their future will be bleak.
 Youth need trusted adults to share information in an age-appropriate way, and talking about trauma is an important way to address it.
 You can start by allowing young people to share what they know, ask questions, and express their feelings.
 By Hannah Maryanski Kiszla SEI is pleased to announce the publication of “Recommendations for Building Energy Modeling Education in California,” a report prepared by SEI for Southern California Edison, in cooperation with the California Building Energy Modeling (CalBEM) collaborative, a building energy modeling (BEM) stakeholder collective and an annual statewide event hosted by Southern California Edison on behalf of the California Investor-Owned Utilities.